aidinbii/my_blog/content/blog/family_tree.md

 [ _To enlarge the images click on the them! ]_

 Certainly, it is convenient when you can consult with someone who knows most of your relatives.
 In my case, it is my grandma (Ene).
-Otherwise, one might need to collect the information peace by peace.
+Otherwise, one might need to collect the information peace by peace - or relative by relative.
 Though, I started it years ago still it is far from completion.